 Two processes describe how your dog’s wound may close.

-- Primary Intention - If the wound has been treated with surgery, the skin will close over the incision and close the injury.
+- Primary Intention - If you treat the wound with surgery, the skin will close over the incision and close the injury.

 - Secondary Intention - Wider wounds and injuries that are too infected to be sealed up undergo a secondary intention closure.
 Instead of an incision line, it creates layer after layer of new tissue from the bottom up.